bbarany/rapidminer-windowfunctions/README.md

 The ordering attribute is only used for the ranking and row_number functions.
 The built-in aggregation functions are always calculated for the entire group, regardless of the **orderField** setting.

+The **groupFields** attribute has to be nominal if only one is used.
+Numerical values are converted to nominal, which should be OK but could cause some surprises in special cases.

+There is no support (yet) for working without a grouping field (which is possible in SQL with OVER ()).
+The workaround is to add a constant grouping field before executing the Window Functions process and remove it after.

+### Possible enhancements

+* Checking functionality in the Series extension that could be useful here.
+(However, the process is supposed to be able to run without any installed extensions.)

+* Implementing more functions:
+  * Standard SQL functions mentioned in the Limitations
+  * cumsum for cumulated sum (ordered by an attribute)
+  * min/max until current record (SQL: MIN(value) OVER (ORDER BY whatever))